 If you must drive, you can purchase parking decals for the year (August 16th through August 15th of next year) from the Parking and Transit Services Office in the University Towers by the Sun Devil stadium.
-The price of parking decals ranges from \$210 (lot 59E, open-air parking 15-20 minute walk from the main campus) to \$780 (for several covered parking structures).
-If you'll be using one of the lots daily, obtain the sticker as soon as possible after your arrival on campus to get as close to the Life Sciences buildings as possible (Structure 2 or 3).
+The price of parking decals ranges from \$280 (lot 59, open-air parking 15-20 minute walk from the main campus) to \$780 (for several covered parking structures).
+If you'll be using one of the lots daily, obtain the sticker as soon as possible after your arrival on campus to get as close to the Life Sciences buildings as possible.
 You'll need to sign (or provide proof) that your car has a current emissions certificate (see Chapter 5, VEHICLE REGISTRATION), car registration (out-of-state is fine), and picture ID.
-Check http://uabf.asu.edu/parking\information for more details.

 Some free parking can be had weekdays around the S. Farmer St. area on the West side of campus.
 Similar parking opportunities are available on the East side of the campus (e.g. along 8 th street) and the south side of campus (along Apache), but you may need to arrive early in the day to be guaranteed a parking spot.
-On weekends and after 6 or 7 PM (depending on the lot), some campus lots and all metered spaces are open to all for free parking.
-Again, these lots tend to fill quickly in the evenings and on the weekends during the semester.
 Parking fines are hefty so be sure to read any signs.